Sea bass

 Sea bass is a common name for a variety of species of marine fish.
 Many fish species of various families have been called sea bass.
+For the purpose of this article, sea bass and seabass are considered synonymous and interchangeable.

-In Ireland and the United Kingdom, the fish sold and consumed as sea bass is exclusively the European bass, Dicentrarchus labrax.
+In Ireland and the United Kingdom, the fish sold and consumed as sea bass is exclusively the European seabass or Branzino, Dicentrarchus labrax.

-Sometimes referred to as sea bass include the following:
+However, it may also refer to the closely related spotted seabass (Dicentrarchus punctatus).
+Fish referred to as sea bass include the following: